wendyfyx/wendyfyx.github.io/_research/2018-08-term-mapping.md

 To suggest potential mapping candidates, we created a ranking algorithm using Apache Lucene using Term Frequency - Inverse Document Frequency (TF-IDF) index to extract top scoring ICD terms for MedDRA terms.
 Using existing mappings as the gold standard, 74.29% of terms are correctly mapped (amongs the top 5 scoring terms) by our ranking algorithm.
 Check out our poster [here](/assets/projects/cprit-poster.pdf)!

-Currently, we are investigating ICD-MedDRA mappings in UMLS version through out the years from 2009 up to the latest 2020AB version.
-In addition, we are also conducting qualitative analysis of existing mappings with the help of 4 annotators with clinical background.
-Stay tuned for more updates!
+Over the following 2 years, We further investigated ICD-MedDRA mappings in UMLS version through out the years from 2009 up to 2020.
+In addition, we also conducted qualitative analysis of existing mappings with the help of annotators with clinical background.
+My collaborator Xinyuan Zhang presented our recent findings [*MedDRA-ICD Mapping Evaluation Based on UMLS and OHDSI*](https://www.youtube.com/watch?v=o7syNWwaSoU) at the 10th International Workshop on Vaccine and Drug Ontology Studies (VDOS-2021) in September!

 <object data="/assets/projects/cprit-poster.pdf" type="application/pdf" width="900px" height="500px">
     <embed src="/assets/projects/cprit-poster.pdf">